sempercuriosus/sempercuriosus/README.md

 👋 Hi, I am Eric!
 (SemperCuriosus)

+🌱 I’m currently learning
+- How to be a Full-Stack Dev

 👀 I’m interested in
-- Full-Stack Web Development
+- Python
 - C#
 - Dotnet Core
-- Python

-🌱 I’m currently learning
-- How to be a Full-Stack Dev

 📫 Reach me via email or send me a message!